 What is in a Philadelphia Roll?

 A Philly Roll (makizushi) is a sushi roll commonly made from cucumbers and cream cheese.
 Some Japanese Restaurants use avocados and salmon.
-So, it’s really the cream cheese that’s the most common ingredient between the variations of avacods or cucumbers.
+So, it’s really the cream cheese that’s the most common ingredient between the variations of avocados or cucumbers.

 Can I eat Philadelphia Roll when pregnant?

-Eating raw fish is not recommended for pregnant woman due to bacteria issues that are at a higher risk when pregnant.
+Eating raw fish is not recommended for pregnant women due to bacteria issues that are at a higher risk when pregnant.
 However, that doesn’t mean you can’t enjoy other sushi rolls like this salmon-less version.

 What is the best kind of rice to use for Sushi Rice?

-Look for short-grain rice, Japanese rice, medium-grain rice or California rice.
+Look for short-grain rice, Japanese rice, medium-grain rice, or California rice.
 Which will all work in making Homemade Sushi Rice.